ksu-cs-cc/ksu-cs-cc.github.io/content/3-cc310/10-sets/02-sets-in-code.md

 [slide 14]

-Our next operation is the intersection operation, which takes two sets, set1 and set2, and returns their intersection as a set.
+Our next operation is the intersection operation, which takes a set as input, and returns the intersection of that set and our current set as a set.

-The first thing we need to do is create a new set, result, to hold the elements in the intersection of set1 and set2.
+The first thing we need to do is create a new set, result, to hold the elements in the intersection of mySet and set2.
 Then, since we will need to walk through set1, we will use the reset and getNext operations to retrieve the first object, just like we did in the first two operations.

 [slide 15]

-Next, we have a loop to walk through each object in set1.
-Our strategy will be to walk through set1 and see if each object in set1 is also in set2.
+Next, we have a loop to walk through each object in mySet.
+Our strategy will be to walk through mySet and see if each object in mySet is also in set2.
 If it is, we'll add the object to our result set.
-Once we are done walking through set1, we will be done.
-Thus, the interior of the loop looks much like contains and remove, except this time, if set2 contains the object from set1, we add the object to the result set.
+Once we are done walking through mySet, we will be done.
+Thus, the interior of the loop looks much like contains and remove, except this time, if set2 contains the object from mySet, we add the object to the result set.

 [slide 16]